Convict Cichlid Care – A Complete Guide

 • Water Temperature: 74 -84 degrees

 Keeping the water on the warmer side is important because this fish comes from South American rivers and streams.
-So, if your tank’s water doesn’t stay within the optimal range, you might want to look into getting an aquarium heater
+So, if your tank’s water doesn’t stay within the optimal range, you will want to look into getting an aquarium heater

 Choose the Right Substrate